 Dhampus Peak Climbing is also known as ‘Thapa Peak Climbing’.
 It lies between Annapurna and Dhaulagiri mountain massif.
 The Dhampus peak rises to the north-east side of the great Dhaulagiri Himalayan Range and the north-west from the beautiful Pokhara city.
 Dhampus Peak Mountaineering is suitable for climbers seeking to gain an adventurous trek.
 The less beaten trail of Dhaulagiri Circuit Trek combined with Dhampus Peak Climbing adventure is easy and less technical than other peaks.
 So beginners and climbers with a low level of peak climbing experience can climb this peak.
 During the trip, we cross two adventurous snow-covered passes: French Pass at 5360 meters & Dhampus Pass at 5200 meters.

 Dhampus Peak is an easy mountain to a summit in case of technicalities.
 We follow an attractive natural path for the trekking trail.
 March-May and September – November is the best season for climbing the peak although the peak is open for all seasons.
 We can witness thirty different peaks form the summit of the Dhampus which makes our journey worthwhile and worth remembering.

-Apart from natural beauty, we will get to experience different culture and traditions during the journey which is simply wonderful.
+Apart from natural beauty, we will get to experience different cultures and traditions during the journey which is simply wonderful.
 Dhampus Peak is perfect for beginners who are wanting to get hands-on experience for their fist ever mountain climbing.
 No technical skills are required for summiting this peak, if you have any experience of trekking in snow will be an added skill.
 Although no skills are needed, you need to be physically and mentally fit to overcome the challenges during peak climbing.
 Dhampus peak tour is one of the most demanded peaks for climbing.